Filter results by Area, Activity and Rating

 The Bream Head Scenic Reserve, located in Whangarei, offers views of some of New Zealand's most spectacular coasts.

 The area's towering ridgeline provides a wonderful view from afar, and it's just as stunning up close.
-It's fascinating from a historical perspective, as well as from the perspective of an area that was once occupied by Maori, remains of which can still be seen today.
+It's fascinating from a historical perspective, as well as from the perspective of an area that was once occupied by Maori, the remains of which can still be seen today.
 The three hikes range in length from 90 minutes to 6 hours and cater to various degrees of physical effort.

 Bream Bay is home to many beautiful beaches, one of the nicest being Waipu Cove!
 Swimming, surfing, and fishing are all popular activities on this white-sand beach.
 In the small settlement that backs up to the beach, there's also a campground, a convenience shop, and a cafe.
 Swimming is best done near the south end of the beach!

 Waipu Caves is one of New Zealand's top free glowworm caves, and it's not to be missed!
 The caverns are accessible by a short walk across farmland to a cave set among natural trees.
-Explore the main cavern, which is 175m long, and see magnificent limestone formations including stalactites and stalagmites.
+Explore the main cavern, which is 175m long, and see magnificent limestone formations, including stalactites and stalagmites.
 Prepare to get your feet wet because the cave has a tiny creek running through it.

 Langs Beach is another fantastic beach in the Bream Bay area, with stunning white sand, rugged headlands, and gnarly pohutukawa trees.
 It's a terrific place to do anything from swimming to surfing at the beach.